DaveyJH/DaveyJH/README.md

 - 👀 I’m interested in ...
 Coding!

 *As stated above, due to various reasons, I have decided to retrain in the software development industry.
-I hope to develop a broad knowledge base and widen my understanding of languges.
-I hope to bring expertise in problem solving and to creating innovative solutions*
+I hope to develop a broad knowledge base and widen my understanding of languages.
+I intend to bring expertise in problem-solving and to create innovative solutions*

 - 🌱 I’m currently learning ...
-    - *Javascript*
     - *Python*

 - :computer: Languages I am comfortable working with are...
     - *HTML*
     - *CSS*
+    - *JavaScript*

 - 💞️ I’m looking to collaborate on ...
 N/A (For now)